After a lengthy process of

 Voluntary Associations, for comment, and the Council on 24 November 2005

-The Policy has been converted into a set of Rules, which originally have been
+The Rules, which originally have been

 published as Board Notice 131 in Government Gazette No. 28328 on 23 December